- The Hamptons

 - Washington, D.C.

 Vancouver, British Columbia, exudes a fresh energy that is addictive after just one visit.
-Little wonder why—aside from its robust cinematic scene (many Hollywood movies and TV shows are filmed in the waterfront city), this buzzing metropolis attracts visitors worldwide with gastronomy that easily competes with the best in the United States, posh accommodations and an abundance of natural beauty (mountains, oceans, lakes, rivers, beaches and an extensive trail system).
-For a memorable experience…
+Little wonder why—aside from its robust cinematic scene (many Hollywood movies and TV shows are filmed in the waterfront city), this buzzing metropolis attracts visitors worldwide with gastronomy that easily competes with the best in the United States, posh accommodations and an abundance of natural beauty—mountains, oceans, lakes, rivers, beaches and an extensive trail system.
+In addition to activities galore, world-famous Whistler and Blackcomb mountains are just two hours away.
+For a peak experience...

-Opening last summer to rave reviews, the Rosewood Hotel Georgia achieved its goal of reinventing a classic, and then some.
-Smack-dab in the center of downtown Vancouver, just blocks away from the waterfront and Stanley Park and mere steps from the city’s best dining, shopping, theater and art, it occupies a landmark location.
+Opening last summer to rave reviews, the Rosewood Hotel Georgia achieved its goal of reinventing a classic—and then some.
+Smack dab in the center of downtown Vancouver, just blocks away from the waterfront and Stanley Park—and mere steps from the city’s best dining, shopping, theater and art—it occupies a landmark location.
+Check in at dusk to be awed by the illuminated old-school marquee bearing the name Hotel Georgia at the corner of Georgia and Howe Streets.

 Today, 85 years later, Rosewood Hotel Georgia perfectly juxtaposes heritage with modern hospitality.
 Restoration efforts reveal a reverence for Old World craftsmanship and that which remains from its heyday—dial-style floor indicators over the elevator doors being one of the original elements still standing—and updates to the property’s structure, furnishings, technology and offerings.